-He is currently a member of the INPO Executive Advisory Group and the Nuclear Energy Institute’s Nuclear Strategic Issues Advisory Committee Steering Group.
-He has completed a three-year assignment as a member of the Council of the National Academy for Nuclear Training and was a member of Dominion Energy Management Safety Review Advisory Committee, TVA Nuclear Safety Review Board and Pacific Gas & Electric Nuclear Safety Oversight Committee.
+Jamil currently serves on the board of directors for Nuclear Electric Insurance Limited (NEIL).
+He is a former member of the INPO Executive Advisory Group and the Nuclear Energy Institute’s Nuclear Strategic Issues Advisory Committee Steering Group.
+He has also completed a three-year assignment as a member of the Council of the National Academy for Nuclear Training and was a member of Dominion Energy Management Safety Review Advisory Committee, TVA Nuclear Safety Review Board and Pacific Gas & Electric Nuclear Safety Oversight Committee.

 Jamil is currently a trustee at the University of North Carolina at Charlotte and serves as chair of the Energy Production and Infrastructure Center at UNC Charlotte.
 He also serves as a trustee of The Duke Energy Foundation.